-- If the App is not Process enabled, you would have to set a Primary Field (Record Identity: Appears in lists, etc).
+- You should also set a Primary Field (Record Identity: Appears in lists, etc).
 From the drop-down list, choose one of the fields you created in step 2(Design Model).

 - You can fully customise the app layout, by selecting font size and colors.

 When you have finished the configuration step, click on the “Next: Publish” button on the top right, to move on to step 7.